 - Drafting the article or revising it critically for important intellectual content

 - Participation solely in the acquisition of funding or the collection of data does not justify authorship

 - General supervision of the research group is not sufficient for authorship

-Order of naming the contributors should be based on the relative contribution of the contributor.
-Once submitted the order cannot be changed without written consent of ALL the contributors
+The order of naming the contributors should be based on the relative contribution of the contributor.
+Once submitted the order cannot be changed without the written consent of ALL the contributors

 For an original article the number of contributors should not exceed six; for case reports, letter to the Editor and review articles, the number of contributors should not exceed four.
 A justification should be included, if the number of contributors exceeds these limits.

 Only those who have done substantial work in a particular field can write a review article.
 A short summary of the work done in the field of review should accompany the manuscript.